ibm-cloud-docs/containers/uc-health.md

 ### Context
 {: #uc_migrate_context}

-* Technical debt, which is coupled with long release cycles, is hindering the provider’s business-critical patient management and reporting systems.
+* Technical debt, which is coupled with long release cycles, is hindering the provider's business-critical patient management and reporting systems.
 * Their back-office and front-office custom apps are delivered on-premises in monolithic virtual machine images.
-* They need to overhaul their processes, methods, and tools but don’t know quite where to start.
+* They need to overhaul their processes, methods, and tools but don't know where to start.
 * Their technical debt is growing, not shrinking, from an inability to release quality software to keep up with market demands.
 * Security is a primary concern, and this issue is adding to the delivery burden, which causes even more delays.
 * Capital expense budgets are under tight control, and IT feels they don't have the budget or staff to create the needed testing and staging landscapes with their in-house systems.